Raku bowls – Collaboration Osprey Studio

 Matcha – Tea Cultivars

-Camellia sinensis now comes in thousands of different cultivars.
+From the "true" tea plant Camellia sinensis there are now thousands of different cultivars.

 Matcha – shaded vs non-shaded